tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 ## what

-pypy's c-api has some performance trouble.
-[Carl Friedrich Bolz-Tereick](https://cfbolz.de/) and i are working on a way to make pypy's c-api interactions much faster. it's looking very promising. here's a sketch of how it works.
+PyPy is an alternative implementation of the Python language.
+PyPy's C API has some performance issues.
+[Carl Friedrich Bolz-Tereick](https://cfbolz.de/) and I are working on a way to make PyPy's C API interactions much faster.
+It's looking very promising.
+Here's a sketch of how it works.

 ## intro